nturner2019/hs-jquery-game-show-philly-springside-chestn-f943/README.md

 <img src="https://s3.amazonaws.com/after-school-assets/giphy_360.png.gif" align="right" width="300px" hspace="10">

 Congratulations, you've been selected to be a contestant on **jQuery Game Show**!!!!!
-The rules are pretty straight forward.
+The rules are pretty straightforward.
 All you have to do to win is write some jQuery selectors.

 ##Let's Get Started